admiralrua/Algorithms-illustrated-by-Python/README.md

 * [Data structures and Algorithms](ds-algo/)
 * [Tips for coding interview](interview.md)

+Please note that some sections starting with ``ny'' are not yet presented, I keep their places to remind myself to finalise them later.

 You may need some preparation before diving into the main contents above, please skip those parts if you are already familiar with what they are about:

 * [Preparation](preparation/) Markdown, basic Python and C/C++